SravanRajupalem/FootballPredictions/README.rst

     complete_final_df.loc[complete_final_df['Min'].isnull() == False, 'was_match'] = 1

 This is another critical step for our time series models.
 Here we add the weeks when players did not play and fill those with 0s.
-In other words, if a player didn't play a certain week, we add a row. and populate all the date columns accordingly and the remaining columns are filled with 0s.
-In addition, we perform another merge so we can only filter on the pla
+In other words, if a player didn't play a certain week, we add a row and populate all the date columns accordingly and the remaining columns are filled with 0s.
+In addition, we perform another merge so we can only filter on players from FBRef.

 .. code:: python